About Us

 Our History

-The idea for establishing an educational foundation in Onalaska started with discussions between Board of Education members and school administrators during Board development sessions in 1996.
-At their last session in December, the Board stated the desire to support community efforts to establish an Onalaska educational foundation.
-The purpose would be to enhance the educational enterprise within the Onalaska community.
-They directed Larry Dalton, Director of Finance, to seek detailed information for start-up from the Wisconsin Educational Foundation Network, (WEFNET).
-December 12, 1996, Mr. Dalton reported to the Board the following suggestions:
+Board of Education members and school administrators began to discuss creating an education foundation to support students and educators in Onalaska, WI, in 1996.
+By December of that same year, the Board of Education formally stated their desire to support community efforts to establish an education foundation in Onalaska.
+The proposed purpose of the education foundation was to enhance the educational enterprise within the Onalaska community.
+The Board of Education then directed Larry Dalton, Director of Finance, to seek detailed information about the start-up of an education foundation from the Wisconsin Educational Foundation Network (WEFNET).
+On December 12, 1996, Mr. Dalton made the following recommendations to the Board of Education:

 1. A Board motion in support of the establishment of a local foundation would empower the administration to facilitate the process.